 The core marketing message helps set the framework for your strategies, whether it's social media advertising, Google Ads, video marketing, etc. Every piece of content you produce must align with the core message you are aiming for.

-Illustrative example: Omo is a detergent brand that is familiar to everyone.
-Although there are many different product lines, all are positioned with a single philosophy: ”Dirt is good.”
-This “dirt” value has caused OMO's revenue to skyrocket 10 times in Asia in 2020.
+Illustrative example: Omo is a detergent brand that is no longer unfamiliar to everyone.
+Although there are many different product lines, they are all positioned with a single philosophy ”Dirt is good”.
+The “stains” that brought this value caused OMO's revenue to skyrocket 10 times in the Asian region in 2020.

 Step 7: Build a marketing strategy